monitv98/movies/README.md

 # movie api🎬
  🎥 📽 🎞 🎥 📽 🎞 🎥 📽 🎞 🎥 📽 🎞 🎥 📽 🎞 🎥 📽 🎞🎥 📽 🎞🎥 📽 🎞

-Just an example project using Spring as backend and Ionic as frontend.
+Just an example project using Spring as backend and Ionic as frontend.It's a crud about movies.

 ## Prerequisites 📄